 ELG Carbon Fibre, West Midlands, UK

-ELG Carbon Fibre was the world’s first carbon fibre recycler.
+ELG Carbon Fibre was the world’s first commercial carbon fibre recycler.
 They can take dry fibre, pre-preg and cured laminate waste.
 More info on collection, disposal and certification for recycling here.
-The waste is converted into the Carbiso range of products including chopped and milled fibre, pelletised fibre and non-woven mats and veils.
+The waste is converted into the Carbiso range of products including chopped and milled fibre, oversized tow and non-woven mats.
+Other products using recycled carbon fibre, including injection moulding compounds, are in development.

 Surplus / out of date Prepreg